imixs/imixs-bpmn/README.md

 http://www.imixs.org/org.imixs.eclipse.bpmn2.updatesite/

-## Devleopment
+## Development

-Imixs-BPMN extends the Eclipse BPMN2 modeling framework with a runntime extension.
-The main concepts of the Eclipse BPMN2 plugin extension can be found on the developer tutorials at: https://wiki.eclipse.org/BPMN2-Modeler/DeveloperTutorials
+Imixs-BPMN extends the Eclipse BPMN2 modelling framework with a runtime extension.
+The main concepts of the Eclipse BPMN2 plugin extension can be found on the [BPMN2-Modeler/DeveloperTutorials](https://wiki.eclipse.org/BPMN2-Modeler/DeveloperTutorials).

 ### Checkout the Imixs BPMN Plugin
-To checkout the source code from Imixs-BPMN just import the sources located under:
+You can checkout the source code from this site.
+To build the plugin form sources just checkout the source code and import the sources located under:

     eclipse/org.imixs.eclipse.bpmn2

-See the [Wiki pages](https://github.com/imixs/imixs-bpmn/wiki) for further concepts and implementation details.
+For further development concepts of the Imixs BPMN extension see also the [Wiki pages](https://github.com/imixs/imixs-bpmn/wiki).

+For general concepts of Imixs-Workflow and the Imixs-Workflow engine see the [Imixs-Workflow project home](http://www.imixs.org).